Hazard Control

 1. Identify the hazard

-2. Assess the risk (consider severity and likelihood of outcome)
+2. Assess the risk by considering both the severity and the probability of harm

 Elimination